SFWLtd/crm-plus-plus/README.md

 ### How do I get set up? ###

 Download the source and build in visual studio.
-CRM SDK toolkit is included in nuget packages, so ensure this and other nuget packages are restored before/during the build.
+The CRM SDK is included in the solution nuget packages, so ensure this and other nuget packages are restored before or as part of the build.

 * How to run tests
 Run tests using the Visual Studio Test runner - tests are in XUnit.NET and will be discoverable once XUnit nuget packages are restored.